domluna/JuliaFormatter.jl/README.md

 end
 ```

-`JLFmt` will see the comment on the first line, notice it contains "nofmt", and return the original text.
+`JuliaFormatter` will see the comment on the first line, notice it contains "nofmt", and return the original text.

 ## Present Limitation(s)